Battle of Garibpur

-The Battle of Garibpur was a battle fought between the India and Pakistan for the control of the village of Garibpur, now in Bangladesh.
+The Battle of Garibpur was fought between the Indian forces and Pakistani forces for the control of the village of Garibpur, now in Bangladesh.
 On 20 November 1971, Indian troops of the 14th Battalion of the Punjab Regiment with 14 supporting PT-76 tanks from the 45 Cavalry moved in to capture the areas around Garibpur in Pakistani territory.
 The battle started by Pakistani troops counterattacking the next day to recapture Garibpur.

 Background

 After months of internal tensions in East Pakistan (now Bangladesh) and a clampdown on Bengali nationalists, the independence forces had coalesced into the combined Mukti Bahini.
 After initial success by Pakistani troops against the Mukti Bahini, there had been some relative calm in the region, and further Indian assistance was sought to turn the tide.
 India thus started to involve itself deeper into the conflict brewing in the east and stationed its troops near the border.

 The Boyra salient, in north-western East Pakistan, consisted of Garibpur and was at an important crossroads for both nations.
 Its control was thus vital, as it gave the Indian Army a highway to Jessore from India.